-The term ‘podded frame’ may sound like the bed has its own little cocoon, but this isn’t always the case, depending on the retailer.
-In our case, the term refers to the frame’s pods, which replace the traditional slat-type frame.
-These pods help the bed distribute the user’s weight evenly across the bed, easing some of the pressure on the mattress and keeping it intact for longer.
+The term’ podded frame’ may sound like the bed has its little cocoon, but this isn’t always the case, depending on the retailer.
+In our case, the term refers to the frame’s pods, which replace the traditional slat-type structure.
+These pods help the bed distribute the user’s weight evenly across the bed, easing pressure on the mattress and keeping it intact for longer.

-This is a special feature of our adjustable beds.
+This is a unique feature of our adjustable beds.
 The massage unit can relieve tension and stress and help you to address aches and pains.
-The combination of the unit and the ability to adjust your bed into one of several different positions for the utmost comfort all makes for a more energising, rejuvenating sleep.
+Combining the ability to adjust your bed into one of several positions for the utmost comfort makes for a more energising, rejuvenating sleep.

 Not only this, you save yourself some time and money on regular trips to a massage specialist.
 That’s not to mention saving yourself the awkwardness some people experience when they visit a massage specialist and must remove some of their clothing.
-In the privacy of your own home, you can use the massage unit as little or as much as you like and without feeling any embarrassment.
+In the privacy of your own home, you can use the massage unit as little or as much as you like without feeling any embarrassment.

-An adjustable TV bed is that little bit more cocoon-like, thanks to incorporating the headboard and footboard, and has the features for you to set up a TV at the end of the bed.
+An adjustable TV bed is more cocoon-like, thanks to incorporating the headboard and footboard, and has the features to set up a TV at the end of the bed.
 TV beds may come with a remote for the TV and a side section to store additional devices.
-You may also choose your mattress and add a massage unit for the utmost comfort.
+You may also choose your mattress and add a massage unit for comfort.

 Can you put a headboard on an adjustable bed?

 The short answer is ‘Yes.’
 We want you to be as comfortable as possible in your bed and sell a selection of different headboards.
 You can customise your adjustable bed and make it as stylish as comfortable.
-Choose from fabrics such as plush velvet, a lightweight Verona, a cosy wool, or a more distinctive hopsack, but to name a few.
+Choose from fabrics such as plush velvet, a lightweight Verona, cosy wool, or a more distinctive hopsack, to name a few.